You’ve just come to the end of what felt like a great interview. You were on form, and you know it. Except there’s just one more question left…

 7. What do you wish you knew before you started?

-Another great question for finding out what really awaits you, if you accept that job offer.
-You could even ask, have there been any surprises since you joined?
+This question may be a little cheeky, but it’s another great question for finding out what really awaits you if you accept that job offer.
+You could also ask, have there been any surprises since you joined?

 You might be thinking, why would they tell you if the situation isn’t a good one.
 The truth is, you never know how much people are willing to tell unless you ask.